 Normalized GC-FAIM chromatograms for positive (red) and negative (green) ionization; notice signals in neg. ionization hardly visible in raw histogram (Johannes Ott and Petr Karlovsky)

-In many projects with VOCs we however rely on state of the art GC-MS equipment in the laboratory of Prof. Ivo Feußner.
-Since a suspension bridge connecting our labs was constructed as you see below, moving forth and back between our labs is comfortable even on rainy days.
+In most projects on VOCs we rely on the GC-MS equipment in the laboratory of Prof. Ivo Feußner.
+Thanks to the suspension bridge connecting our labs, moving forth and back between the labs is comfortable:

-Bridge connecting our analytical chemistry lab (left) with the lab of Prof. Ivo Feußner (right), photo by Petr
+Bridge connecting our lab (left) with the lab of Prof. Ivo Feußner (right), photo by Petr

 Bridge from the other side, photo by Franz